 Cetearyl alcohol is a commonly used ingredient in all kinds of products, from moisturizers to lotions, to creams and hair conditioners.

 Cetearyl alcohol acts as a backbone to many skin care products.
 It keeps formulas stable while also nourishing your skin.

 Here are a few of the functions cetearyl alcohol performs in skin care:

 - It’s an emollient: Cetearyl alcohol helps moisturize and soften the skin, not just by providing hydration, but by locking moisture into the skin.

 - It’s a stabilizer: Cetearyl alcohol helps skin care formulas maintain their texture, consistency, and thickness.

-- It’s an emulsifier: Cetearyl alcohol is like the peacemaker of the skin care world, acting as a binding agent, helping to keep oil and water, which ordinarily have a hard time staying together, together.
+- It’s an emulsifier: Cetearyl alcohol acts as a binding agent, helping to keep oil and water together.

 Cetearyl Alcohol: Is It Safe?

-When used in skin care, cetearyl alcohol is completely safe for skin!
+When used in skin care, cetearyl alcohol is completely safe for skin.
 Although some alcohol for skin can definitely be drying and irritating, fatty alcohols like cetearyl alcohol are the opposite.
-In fact, they help nourish and moisturize the skin and help give cosmetics their consistency (otherwise, you’d have a big, gloopy, gloppy mess in every jar!).
+In fact, they help nourish and moisturize the skin and help give cosmetics their consistency.

 How to Use Cetearyl Alcohol in Skin Care